bpbond/R-data-picarro/R-data-picarro.md

 Reproducibility is a process
 ========================================================

-Upgrade and improve your workflow and skills over time.
+*Don't let the perfect be the enemy of the good.* Upgrade and improve your workflow and skills over time.

 >Organizing analyses so that they are reproducible is not easy.
 It requires diligence and a considerable investment of time: to learn new computational tools, and to organize and document analyses as you go.